Best Ohio Minimum Wage Attorney Answer: What is Ohio’s minimum wage? Did Ohio

 make me do non-tipped work and still pay me at the tipped wage rate?

-Happy New Year from The Spitz Law Firm!
+Happy New Year from Spitz, The Employee’s Law Firm!
 As of January 1, 2020, minimum wage

 increased in Ohio for non-tipped employees, from $8.55 to $8.70 per hour!